EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 9.1: Code Refactoring Challenges

 1. **Refactoring Scenarios**
+   - Open Copilot Chat
-   - "How would you refactor the TaskController to use dependency injection container?"
+   - `How would you refactor the PHP TaskController to use a dependency injection container?`
-   - "Show me how to implement the Repository pattern for data access"
+   - `Show me how to implement the Repository pattern for PHP data access in this project`

 2. **Design Pattern Implementation**
-   - "How could I implement the Observer pattern for task status changes?"
+   - `How could I implement the Observer pattern for PHP task status changes?`
-   - "Show me how to add a Factory pattern for creating different task types"
+   - `Show me how to add a Factory pattern for creating different PHP task types.`

 **Learning Goal:** Explore advanced programming concepts with Copilot's guidance.

 ### Exercise 9.2: Alternative Implementations

 1. **Different Approaches**
-   - "Show me 3 different ways to implement task filtering"
+   - `Show me 3 different PHP ways to implement task filtering.`
-   - "What are alternative approaches to JSON file storage?"
+   - `What are alternative approaches to JSON file storage in PHP applications?`

 2. **Technology Comparisons**
-   - "How would this application look if built with Laravel framework?"
+   - `How would this PHP application look if built with Laravel framework?`
-   - "Compare this implementation with a database-driven approach"
+   - `Compare this PHP implementation with a database-driven approach using PDO or Eloquent.`

 **Learning Goal:** Understand different implementation strategies and trade-offs.